arg3t/yigit.run/content/posts/supercharge-your-bash-scripts-with-multiprocessing.md

        that processes can access the pipe using a name in the filesystem.
 ```

-So put in **very** simple terms, a fifo is a named pipe that can allows
+So put in **very** simple terms, a fifo is a named pipe that allows
 communication between processes.
 Using a fifo allows us to loop through the jobs
 in the pool without having to delete them manually, because once we read them
 with `read cmd args < ${job_queue}`, the job is out of the pipe and the next